noelkronenberg/pimado/README.md

 # To-Do List

-A minimalist to-do list application that is accessible via the browser and has markdown export.
+A minimalist privacy-focused (i.e., local) to-do list application that is accessible via the browser and has markdown export.

 ## Process